Hamburger Cross Icon

 JIRA_TOKEN Atlassian API token used with HTTP Basic auth to read the ticket via GET /rest/api/3/issue/{key}

-GH_TOKEN GitHub token used to read the PR title via GET /repos/{owner}/{repo}/pulls/{number}
+GH_TOKEN GitHub token used to read the PR title and description via GET /repos/{owner}/{repo}/pulls/{number}

 JIRA_TOKEN